pachyderm/examples/weights_and_biases/README.md

   <img width="700" src="images/pachyderm_mnist_screenshot.png">
 </p>

-For the object detection example using Weights and Biases look at our [Pachyderm with WandB Object Detection notebook](../object-detection/Pachyderm with%20WandB%20Object%20Detection.ipynb).
+For the object detection example using Weights and Biases look at our [Weights and Biases notebook](../object-detection/Pachyderm%20with%20WandB%20Object%20Detection.ipynb).

 ## Running the Example